But even if you’ve made some of these mistakes in your online store, they are often not all that difficult to fix.

 If you’re going to design your website yourself, make sure you have a well-integrated search function or look around for existing plug-ins for your store.

-Let customers filter their results according to other criteria such as popularity or highest / lowest price or newest items or sort out products that do not match the search query in order to enable convenient use.
+Let customers filter their results according to other criteria such as popularity or highest / lowest price or newest items or sort out products that do not match the search query to enable convenient use.

-Low quality picture or very few product picture
+Low-quality pictures or very few product pictures

-High quality pictures also improve retention, and help conversion.
+High-quality pictures also improve retention and help conversion.

 Four or five different pictures should be enough for customers to feel that they know what they are buying.

-Your customers should also be able to zoom-in and zoom-out the picture for better visibility.
+Your customers should also be able to zoom in and zoom out the picture for better visibility.